dnmorris7/USDS_Site_Analysis/README.md

 ## 🎯 Project Overview

-This project is a **USDS Take-Home Assessment** implementation for analyzing the Electronic Code of Federal Regulations (eCFR) website and data.
+This project is a **USDS Technical Assessment** implementation for analyzing the Electronic Code of Federal Regulations (eCFR) website and data.
 The application provides comprehensive analysis capabilities for government website compliance and CFR data insights.

 ## 🏗️ Architecture